nuxt/scripts/README.md

   - 🎃 Powerful proxy API for SSR handling, lazy loading, and error handling
 - (TODO) Registry for third-party scripts in Nuxt
 - ⏬ Serve scripts from your own server
-- 🕵️ Privacy Features - Trigger scripts loading on consent.
+- 🕵️ Privacy Features - Protect end users identity, provide consent to scripts.
 - 🪵 DevTools integration - View your script with their status and see function logs

 ## Background